Adult Cup and Team Events

 Players must be USTA Eastern members in good sectional standing, and frequently represent the highest ranked players in the particular age division of the competition.
 Current tournament results, recent team participation, and compatibility with team captain and other players are also considered.
 The rigorous selection process for team members enables qualified players the opportunity to engage in the highest level of team competition.

 The Church Cup was established 1918 as men’s competition between the Eastern, Middle States, Mid-Atlantic and New England sections of the USTA.
-The Church Cup is traditionally held on grass and consists of 3 singles and 3 doubles matches in each round.
+The Church Cup is traditionally held on grass and consists of three singles and three doubles matches in each round.
 The Church Cup is a Men’s Open competition.

-The Sears Cup was established 1927 by two great women players, Hazel Wightman and Eleanor Sears; the Wightman Cup became a competition between the US and Great Britain with Mrs. Sears lending her name to the women’s competition between Eastern, Middle States, Mid-Atlantic and New England.
+The Sears Cup was established 1927 by two female players, Hazel Wightman and Eleanor Sears.
+The Wightman Cup became a competition between the US and Great Britain, while Sears leant her name to the women’s competition between Eastern, Middle States, Mid-Atlantic and New England.

-The Addie Cup was established 1981 and named after former Wimbledon champion and one of the greatest players to emerge from our section, Pauline Betz Addie; this is a women’s 40’s, 50’s, 60’s senior event between Eastern, Middle States, Mid-Atlantic and New England.
-The 40’s and 50’s play 4 singles and 2 doubles.
-The 60’s play 2 singles and 1 doubles match per round.
+The Addie Cup was established 1981 and named after former Wimbledon champion Pauline Betz Addie.
+This is a senior women's event between Eastern, Middle States, Mid-Atlantic and New England.
+Those in the 40 and 50 age group play four singles and two doubles matches, while teammates in their 60s play two singles and one doubles match.

-Established 1986, The Talbert Cup is a Men’s 35 competition named after former Davis Cup champion and two time runner-up at the US Open, Bill Talbert.
-It is played between Eastern, Middle States, Mid-Atlantic and New England.
-The Format is for the Talbert Cup consists of 6 singles and 3 doubles matches.
+Established 1986, The Talbert Cup is a Men’s 35 competition named after former Davis Cup champion two-time US Open runner-up Bill Talbert.
+It is played between the Eastern, Middle States, Mid-Atlantic and New England sections.
+Six singles and three doubles matches are contested over the course of the event.

-The Atlantic Coast Cup (ACC) consists of separate 45s, 55s, and 65s competitions between Eastern, Middle States, Mid-Atlantic and New England.
-The original 45’s event evolved into 4 separate cups.
-The format for the Atlantic Coast Cup consists of 4 singles and 3 doubles matches per round.
+The Atlantic Coast Cup (ACC) consists of separate competitions between players in 45, 55, and 65 age division.
+Participants compete for one of Eastern, Middle States, Mid-Atlantic and New England sections.
+The format for the Atlantic Coast Cup consists of four singles and three doubles matches per round.

-The Women’s Intersectionals event is a National Women’s Team Competition between all 17 USTA sections for 35s, 45s, 55s, and 65s.
-The format of the completion is 3 singles and 2 doubles matches per round.
+The Women’s Intersectionals event is a National Women’s team competition for players in the 35, 45, 55, and 65 age groups.
+The format of the competition consists of three singles and two doubles matches per round.

 *Dates are approximate and subject to change.